Israel Folau

 In 2011, Folau joined the Greater Western Sydney Giants in the Australian Football League (AFL) and played for two seasons.
 In December 2012, Folau announced he was to switch codes again, this time for rugby union, and signed a one-year contract with the Waratahs.
-He made his international debut for Australia in 2013 against the British & Irish Lions.
+He would later become the record holder for the most tries scored in Super Rugby history post the 2019 season.
+At international level, he made his debut for Australia in 2013 against the British & Irish Lions, and went on to earn 73 caps.
+In 2022, Folau switched allegiance in order to represent Tonga after World Rugby announced its new eligibility laws.

-Folau's statements about what he understands the Bible to say about same-sex marriage and homosexuality brought him into conflict with the administrators of Rugby Australia, and in 2019 they terminated his contract.
-Alleging that Rugby Australia terminated his employment on the basis of religion, Folau commenced proceedings in the Fair Work Commission but was unable to reach a settlement with Rugby Australia; he subsequently commenced proceedings in the Federal Circuit Court of Australia and a confidential settlement between the two parties was released on 4 December 2019.
+Folau's statements about homosexuality brought him into conflict with the administrators of Rugby Australia, and in 2019 they terminated his contract.
+Alleging that Rugby Australia terminated his employment on the basis of religion, Folau commenced proceedings in the Fair Work Commission but was unable to reach a settlement with Rugby Australia.
+He subsequently commenced proceedings in the Federal Circuit Court of Australia and a confidential settlement between the two parties was released on 4 December 2019.

 Early life

 Folau was born in Minto, New South Wales, to Tongan parents, Eni and Amelia.
 He attended Lurnea Public School and Westfields Sports High School before his family moved to Brisbane, Queensland, in 2004, after his father obtained work there.
 In Brisbane, Folau attended Marsden State High School from where he was selected for the Queensland Schoolboys squad in the Australian Under-15 Championships and also represented the Australian Schoolboys team in 2006.
 Folau also played several seasons of junior rugby league at the Goodna Eagles in Goodna.

 At the Australian championships, Folau was spotted by a Melbourne Storm scout and was invited to play his junior football with the Storm's feeder club at the time, Queensland Cup team, the Norths Devils.
 He won a premiership while playing with Norths and became the first player to represent Queensland Under-19's while still only 16 years old.
 From playing with the Queensland Schoolboys and the Devils, in 2006, while in year 12 at Marsden State High School where his classmates were Chris Sandow and Antonio Winterstein, Folau was selected to play in the Australian Schoolboys squad that toured Wales, England and France.
 Folau was strong, representing Australia and at the end of the tour was awarded the Australian Secondary School Rugby Leagues (ASSRL) Award for the best back of the tournament.
 Playing years above his age gave Melbourne the confidence to give Folau an opportunity in the NRL.